dk-liang/dk-liang.github.io/_pages/about.md

 International Conference on 3D Vision (3DV): 2022

 ## Journal reviewer
-IEEE TPAMI, IEEE TIP, IEEE TCSVT, SCIENCE CHINA Information Sciences
+IEEE TPAMI, IEEE TIP, IEEE TCSVT, SCIS

 News
 ======
+01 /  2023:  One paper accepted by **ICRA 2022**
-09/  2022:  Guided graduate students win **1st** place in the VisDrone2022 (PRCV) challenge on the crowd counting track.
+09 /  2022:  Guided graduate students win **1st** place in the VisDrone2022 (PRCV) challenge on the crowd counting track.
 08 / 2022:   Invited as a **reviewer of IEEE TPAMI**
 08 / 2022:   One paper accepted by **IEEE TMM**
 06 / 2022:   Two papers accepted by **ECCV 2022**